paulasilvatech/Mastery-AI-Apps-Dev/README.md

-# 🚀 Mastery AI Code Development Workshop
+# 🚀 Mastery AI Apps and Development Workshop

 ## Your Complete Journey to AI Development Excellence